 Yet the less damaging path the UK government Brexit situation has now taken left it well back below 135.00; also influenced by the weakness of upside leader BUND.
-The lower Oscillator bound is up to the 134.00-133.50 area last week with a buffer to 133.00 has also been violated along with

-132.45 weekly MA-13 prior to today's bounce.
+The lower Oscillator bound was up to the 134.00-133.50 area two weeks ago with a buffer to 133.00 that was also violated along with 132.45 weekly MA-13 prior to last week's bounce.

 Yet the challenge here is the DECEMBER GILT FUTURE typical full point discount.
-That calls for a rally toward the late month expiration (on the 26th) that will see it run back into and above the 132.50-133.00 area which has already occurred in the SEPTEMBER GILT.
+That calls for a rally toward the late month expiration (on the 26th) that will see it run back into and above the 132.50-133.00 area which has already occurred on the back of SEPTEMBER GILT strength.

-This is why much still psychologically rests with upside leader BUND, and whether December contract can indeed NEGATE its recent DOWN Break.
-Lower FRONT MONTH GILT FUTURE support is into the 131.00-.50 (already tested and held by the December contract) and 130.00-129.50 violated resistances.
+This is why much still psychologically rests with upside leader BUND, and whether December contract can indeed maintain its NEGATION of the recent DOWN Break.
+Lower FRONT MONTH GILT FUTURE support is into the 131.00-.50 (recently tested and held by the December contract) and 130.00-129.50 violated resistances.

-In FOREIGN EXCHANGE strong US corporate earnings and relatively firmer economic data had assisted the US DOLLAR INDEX previous in finally fully overrunning the mid-upper 97.00 resistance.
-That required the push above the April-May 98.37 area trading highs which had occurred prior to lapsing back into near-term weakness.
+In FOREIGN EXCHANGE relatively firmer US economic data had assisted the US DOLLAR INDEX previous in finally fully overrunning the mid-upper 97.00 resistance.
+That required the push above the April-May 98.37 area trading highs which occurred in early August prior to lapsing back into near-term weakness.